rloganbest/Middletown_Schools/docs/case-against-school-closures.md

 The data shows a district that is already highly optimized.
 Closing three schools to solve a 0.5% budget gap is an extreme measure that ignores Middletown's standing as a low-spending, high-performing district.

+<h2 align="center"><strong>The BOE and the Township must be able to work together to find an appropriately sized solution to a small problem.</strong></h2>

 ---

 **Data Source:** NJ Department of Education Taxpayers' Guide to Education Spending (TGES).